coredac/dataflow/test/code_gen/README.md

 ## Notes / Known Limitations

 ### Current Implementation Constraints
-- **One instruction per entry**: Multiple operations within a tile are currently emitted as separate entries to satisfy the simulator requirements
+- **One instruction per entry**: Multiple operations within a tile are currently emitted as separate entries to satisfy the simulator requirements.
+We will allow multiple instructions per entry in the future.
 - **Default color scheme**: You'll typically see "RED" as the default virtual channel color in the YAML output
 - **Entry-based scheduling**: Each execution context (entry) can only contain one instruction at a time